wgsl-tooling-wg/wesl-spec/README.md

 Adventerous projects will be able to opt in to experimental enhancements to try alongside stable features.

-A WGSL enhancement for `import` statements to enable importing WGSL elements like functions from other files is our first priority to stabilize.
+A WESL enhancement for `import` statements to enable importing WGSL elements like functions from other files is our first priority to stabilize.
 See spec draft here: **[imports](./Imports.md)**.